crownstone/bluenet-release/windows_deploy/README.md

 ## Merging hex files

-The `mergeHexFiles.bat` file should be in the same folder as the following files to work.
+The `merge_hex_files.bat` file should be in the same folder as the following files to work.
  * Crownstone.hex
  * Bootloader.hex
  * s132_nrf52_2.0.0_softdevice.hex